Focal Inverse Distance Transform Maps for Crowd Localization: Results and Analysis

+The results of the NWPU-Crowd dataset are from an online benchmark website, making sure to evaluate the localization performance fairly.
+As shown in Tab.~\ref{tab:nwpu_loc}, we can observe that the proposed method outperforms the popular detectors, including Faster RCNN~\cite{ren2015faster} and TinyFaces~\cite{hu2017finding}, by a significant margin.
+Compared with SCALNet~\cite{wang2021dense} and TopoCount~\cite{abousamra2020localization}, our method outperforms them by at least 6.4\% for $\sigma_l$ (6.9\% for $\sigma_s$) F-measure.
+Note that TopoCount~\cite{abousamra2020localization} still applies the box-level annotations for training on the NWPU-Crowd dataset, while our method just utilizes the point-level.

+For the dense dataset UCF-QNRF, as shown in Tab.~\ref{tab:qnrf_loc}, the proposed method reports the highest Precision and Recall.
+For the JHU-Crowd++ dataset, as depicted in Tab.~\ref{tab:jhu_loc}, the proposed method improves the state-of-the-art method TopoCount~\cite{abousamra2020localization} by 8.7\% F-measure for the very strict setting $\sigma = 4$.

+For the two sparse datasets, ShanghaiTech Part A and Part B, as depicted in Tab.~\ref{tab:A_B_loc}, the proposed method improves the TopoCount~\cite{abousamra2020localization} by 17.5\% F-measure for the stricter setting $\sigma$ = 4 on part A, and 1.5\% F-measure on part B. It indicates that the proposed method can effectively cope with dense and sparse scenes.

+For the gray images, UCF\_CC\_50 dataset (Tab.~\ref{tab:ucf_50_loc}), our method surpasses the other localization methods by a significant margin, \textit{i.e.,} more than 7\% F-measure improvement on the $\sigma = 4$.
+This impressive result demonstrates that our method is robust to the degraded images.

+Additionally, we qualitatively evaluate the proposed method by visualizing the bounding boxes on the various crowd scenes in Fig.~\ref{fig:boxes} and Fig.~\ref{fig:box_visual}.
+The proposed method gives competitive bounding boxes compared with LSC-CNN~\cite{sam2020locate} and achieves impressive localization performance under various crowd scenes.
+It is noteworthy that the bounding boxes are only used for visualizations during the testing phase, and the size of bounding boxes does not affect the localization performance.

-\subsection{Crowd counting.}
+\subsection{Crowd counting}

+In this work, we mainly focus on the crowd localization task, while the counting result can also be easily obtained since the total count is equal to the number of local maxima.
 Tab.~\ref{tab:NWPU_counting}, and Tab.~\ref{tab:qnrf_A_B_counting} show the quantitative counting results of our method and state-of-the-art methods.

-\textbf{Compared with the localization-based methods}, which can provide the position information, our method significantly outperforms the state-of-the-art localization-based method TopoCount~\cite{abousamra2020localization} on the NWPU-Crowd (test set) by a signiﬁcant margin of 21.8 MAE and 126.0 MSE.
-Our method also obtains the best performance on UCF-QNRF, ShanghaiTech Part A, and Part B datasets.
-For the JHU-Crowd++ dataset, the proposed method achieve SOTA performance in MSE and comparable performance in MAE.
+\textbf{Compared with the localization-based methods}, which can provide the position information, our method significantly outperforms the state-of-the-art localization-based method SCALNet~\cite{wang2021dense} on the NWPU-Crowd (test set) by a signiﬁcant margin of 27.4 MSE.
+Our method also obtains the best performance on UCF-QNRF, ShanghaiTech Part A, Part B, and UCF\_CC\_50 datasets.
+For the JHU-Crowd++ dataset, the proposed method achieves SOTA performance in MSE and comparable performance in MAE.
 It indicates that the proposed method can cope with both sparse crowd scenes and dense crowd scenes.